alexch/codelikethis/public/lessons/db/mongoose.md

 # Overview
-When writing to a database, it is often important to ensure the data types/fields are expected.
+When writing to a database, it is often important to ensure the data is as expected.

 Enter schema-validation with **Mongoose**.